artefactual-sdps/preprocessing-sfa/README.md

 #### Steps

-* For PDFs, use [VeraPDF](https://github.com/veraPDF) to validate against the PDF specification
+* For PDF/As, use [VeraPDF](https://github.com/veraPDF) to validate against the
+  PDF/A specification
 * Note: additional format validation checks will be added in the future

 #### Success critera